cullenjett/react-ssr-boilerplate/README.md

 - React Router
 - Conditionally load pollyfills -- only ship bloat to outdated browsers
 - React Helmet for dynamic manipulation of the document `<head />`
-- Dev server with hot-reloading
+- Dev server with hot-reloading styles
 - Jest and Enzyme config ready to test the crap out of some stuff
 - CSS Modules, Sass, and autoprefixer
 - Run-time environment variables